HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 	I have adjusted the ``-alpha`` lattice anisotropy flag and now the band structures and butterfly spectra look odd.
 Is this expected behavior?

 In HofstadterTools, :math:`\kappa`-th nearest neighbors are defined as a group of sites that are the same radius from a reference site.
 We stress that these points lie on a *circle* and not, for example, on an ellipse that is scaled by the Bravais lattice vector lengths.
 Hence, by adjusting the lattice anisotropy, you may inadvertently change the number of nearest neighbors.
+You can easily check this by plotting the lattice using the ``--plot_lattice`` flag.

 .. admonition:: Question